 All students must evacuate the building when a fire alarm is sounded.
+If you are unable to evacuate the building, contact University Security at 507-389-2111.
 Failure to evacuate during a fire alarm will subject the student to University disciplinary action and/or civil action.